beamer-bridge/beamer/docs/source/configuration.rst

     # Each token is represented by a pair [chain-id, token-address].
     # All tokens within the same list are considered equivalent and
     # transfers between them are allowed.
+    # A third value per token representation is optional, which defines
+    # the allowance amount, the agent will approve to the fill manager contract.
+    # [chain-id, token-address, allowance]
+    # Allowed values are:
+    # - Any value > 0, which defines the exact allowance given
+    # - -1, the agent will approve type(uint256).max
+    # If no value is given, the requested amount will be approved
     TST = [
         ["421613", "0x2644292EE5aed5c17BDcc6EDF1696ba802351cf6"],
         ["420", "0xAcF5e964b76773166F69d6E53C1f7A9114a8E01D"]